 It’s best eaten with neeps and tatties (or turnips and potatoes, if you’re not from Scotland).

 While visiting Scotland, you should try haggis.
-You should also try smoked salmon, sticky toffee pudding and fish and chips.
+You should also try smoked salmon, sticky toffee pudding, fish and chips, and all the Scottish food you’ll have access to.

 This raucously strident instrument was also originally crafted from the stomach of a sheep.